featurist/httpism/readme.md

 ## Options

+* `response`: default `false`, if true, returns the whole response, including URL, headers, status code and the body, otherwise return just the body.
 * `exceptions`: default `true`, throw exceptions on reception of 400-500 status codes.
 Set to `false` to simply return the response.
 If set to a function, the function is passed the response, and returns true to throw the response as an exception, or false to treat it as a normal response.
 * `redirect`: default `true`, follow redirects for 300, 301, 302, 303 and 307 status codes with `Location` response headers.
 Set to `false` to simply return the redirect response.
 * `headers`: default `undefined`, can be set to an object that is merged with middleware headers.